skammer/vim-css-color/README.md

 Major kudos to [rainbow-mode.el](http://julien.danjou.info/rainbow-mode.html), from which I borrowed some code, and to [ConvertBase.vim](http://www.vim.org/scripts/script.php?script_id=54) plugin I used for base conversion.

-I highly recomend using [pathogen.vim](http://www.vim.org/scripts/script.php?script_id=2332) plugin for all your plugin installations.
+I highly recommend using [pathogen.vim](http://www.vim.org/scripts/script.php?script_id=2332) plugin for all your plugin installations.
 It's so good, it should be illegal.
 God bless Tim Pope.